plixlabdev/plixlab/docs/source/hot_reload.rst

 Hot reload
 ===========

-When you show a presentation, any change to the document is immediately applied to the live presentation, as long as the local server is still running.
-To disable this option, you can use ``hot_reload``
+When you show a presentation, any change to the document is automatically applied to the live presentation while the local server is running.
+Hot reload is always enabled to provide a seamless development experience.

 .. code-block:: python

    from plixlab import Slide

+   # Hot reload is automatically enabled
-   Slide.text('Example Hot Reload').show(hot_reload=False)
+   Slide.text('Example Hot Reload').show()

+The hot reload system uses Server-Sent Events (SSE) to notify the browser when changes occur, then opens a WebSocket connection to receive updated presentation data.
+This ensures responsive updates without inefficient polling.